14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/apple-pie-original-candle?variant=42443940790353)
     Availability: Available
     Price: $64.95 USD
-- [Coconut Dream Original Candle](https://affinatiliving.com/products/coconut-dream-original-candle): Coconut Dream Original Candle – 10 oz Drift into serenity with the lush, tropical scent of our Coconut Dream Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance blends creamy coconut, sweet vanilla, and a hint of island florals to create a dreamy, vacation-like escape.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for bringing a soft, beachy calm to any room—any time of year.
-Burn Time – 60–70 Hours
+- [Coconut Dream Original Candle](https://affinatiliving.com/products/coconut-dream-original-candle): Coconut Dream Original Candle – 10 oz Coconut Dream is smooth, creamy, and indulgent.
+Rich coconut milk blends with soft sweetness for a scent that feels cozy, comforting, and effortlessly tropical.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Coconut MilkMiddle Notes: Creamy CoconutBase Notes: Vanilla, Soft Sugar Perfect for creating a relaxed, inviting atmosphere, Coconut Dream feels warm and comforting any time of year.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:20Z
+  Updated: 2025-12-16T12:51:17Z
   Vendor: Affinati
   Product Type:
   Availability: Available